 While eggs are a go-to breakfast for many Whole30 participants, starting your morning the same way every day sounds eggs-hausting (first and final pun, I promise).
 Although grains are off limits, this carb-free cereal recipe uses nuts and coconut shreds to create a granola-esque texture.
 Caveat: the recipe does call for date syrup, which is not allowed.
 (Do with that information what you will…) Get the Cinnamon Date Granola recipe.

 At the beginning of his Whole30 journey, Brian purchased a spiralizer and used it to make all manner of grain-free pastas using veggies like zucchini and sweet potatoes.
 With dairy off the table, this zoodle recipe turns to avocado to create a creamy sauce.
-Get the recipe.
+Get the Avocado Pesto Zoodles recipe.

 — Head photo: The Movement Menu.